-Born on May 31, 1819, in West Hills, on Long Island, New York.
-He was the second son of Walter Whitman, a housebuilder, and Louisa Van Velsor.
-In the 1820s and 1830s, the family, which consisted of nine children, lived in Brooklyn and Long Island in the 1820s and 1830s.
+Walt Whitman was born on May 31, 1819, in West Hills, on Long Island, New York.
+He was the second son of Walter Whitman, a house-builder, and Louisa Van Velsor.
+In the 1820s and 1830s, the family, which consisted of nine children, lived in Long Island and Brooklyn, where Whitman attended the Brooklyn public schools.

-Overcome by the suffering of the many wounded in Washington, Whitman decided to stay and work in the hospitals and stayed in the city for eleven years.
+Overcome by the suffering of the many wounded in Washington, Whitman decided to stay and work in the hospitals; he ended up staying in the city for eleven years.
 He took a job as a clerk for the Bureau of Indian Affairs within the Department of the Interior, which ended when the Secretary of the Interior, James Harlan, discovered that Whitman was the author of Leaves of Grass, which Harlan found offensive.
 After Harlan fired him, he went on to work in the attorney general's office.

 In 1783, Whitman suffered a stroke that left him partially paralyzed.
-A few months later he travelled to Camden, New Jersey, where he had come to visit his dying mother at his brother's house.
-However, after suffering a stroke, Whitman found it impossible to return to Washington.
-He stayed with his brother until the 1882 publication of Leaves of Grass (James R. Osgood) gave Whitman enough money to buy a home in Camden.
+A few months later he travelled to Camden, New Jersey, to visit his dying mother at his brother’s house.
+He ended up staying with his brother until the 1882 publication of Leaves of Grass (James R. Osgood), which brought him enough money to buy a home in Camden.

-In the simple two-story clapboard house, Whitman spent his declining years working on additions and revisions to his deathbed edition of Leaves of Grass (David McKay, 1891–92) and preparing his final volume of poems and prose, Good-Bye, My Fancy (David McKay, 1891).
+In the simple two-story clapboard house, Whitman spent his declining years working on additions and revisions to his deathbed edition of Leaves of Grass (David McKay, 1891–92) and preparing his final volume of poems and prose, Good-Bye My Fancy (David McKay, 1891).
 After his death on March 26, 1892, Whitman was buried in a tomb he designed and had built on a lot in Harleigh Cemetery.